ESHAYAT102/esyt/README.md

 $ npm create esyt
  ?
 What will your project be called? esyt-app
  ?
 Will you be using JavaScript or TypeScript?
 JavaScript ?
 Which packages would you like to enable?
-TailwindCSS, React Router, Firebase ?
+TailwindCSS, React Router, React Icons, DotENV, Axios, Firebase ?
 Initialize a new git repository?
 Yes
  ?
 Would you like us to run 'npm i'?
 Yes
  ?
 Would you like to run the development server automatically after setup?
 Yes